 In terms of the best month to visit Salto del Tequendama, any month except December, apparently.
 A single internet source has reported that the river tends to dry up during this time, but we went during February (at which point we found the water of Tequendama Falls to be very much flowing!) so can’t verify that claim.
 If Bogotá has experienced some decent rain in the day or 2 leading up to your visit, we imagine it’d be fine in December anyway.

-How to get to Tequendama Falls from Bogotá
+How do I get to Tequendama Falls from Bogotá?

 Use the app to work out how to get to San Mateo Transmilenio station from where you’re staying (don’t panic, it’s a good app!)

 If you haven’t already got a TransMilenio card, you’ll need to buy one from an official station stall.
 Top up the card there too (one journey of any distance costs 2,300 pesos in 2019, including changes as long as you don’t exit the barriers.
 You can buzz more than one person in using the same card)